luickk/goRobotCommunicationFramework/README.md

 ## Actions

-An action is a function that can be executed by nodes or node clients.
+An action is a function that can be executed, with parameters, by nodes or node clients.
 Since they are not meant to do calculations but to provide node side functionality for the clients, they can only be called without a return value.
 Has to be declared on the node side.

 ## Services

-A service is a function that can be executed and process for a certain amount of time, to finally return a result in form of a byte array.
+A service is a function that can be executed with parameters and process for a certain amount of time, to finally return a result in form of a byte array.
 Has to be declared on the node side.

 ## Protocols